rarisenpai/ai-memory-sdk/README.md

-# learned-context-sdk
+# Learned Context SDK
 Create a subconsious for your agent that can learn and form memories in the background (using sleeptime compute) that you can plug into your agent's context.
-Subconsious agents can learn from:
-* conversational interactions (`user`/`assistant` messages)
+Subconsious agents can learn from conversational interactions (`user`/`assistant` messages), files, and other text content.
-* files
-* text content

 Learned context blocks be appended to your agent's system prompt - a form of "system prompt learning".
-For example, your agent's context window may look like:
 ```
 +========================================+
 |         SYSTEM PROMPT                  |